zapata-engineering/orquestra-sdk/docs/guides/workspace-and-project-management.rst

    Orquestra workspaces and projects are purely server-side concepts.
    There's no built-in 1:1 correspondence with a git repo or your local IDE project.

-There are three mechanisms by which this can be managed.
-In descernding order of priority these are:
+There are three mechanisms by which this can be specified.
+In descending order of priority these are:

 Explicit CLI Arguments
 ----------------------